-We have two PhD positions coming up as part of the IMPRS 2019 Call:
+We have two PhD positions coming up as part of the IMPRS 2019 and Advanced Centre for the Study of Collectives Call:

 The interaction between social behaviour and physical structures in coral reef fishes